tomdwipo/agent/docs/architecture/current-architecture.md

-# Current Architecture Summary - v3.0
+# Current Architecture Summary - v3.1

+## 🎉 Major Achievement: PRD Generation Complete!

+**Status**: ✅ **FIRST MAJOR FEATURE FULLY IMPLEMENTED**

+The PRD Generation feature has been successfully completed, marking the first major feature to go from concept through all development phases to production-ready status.
+This achievement demonstrates the power and effectiveness of our modular architecture.

 ## 📋 Overview

 The Audio Transcription Tool has evolved through a comprehensive 3-phase refactoring process, transforming from a monolithic application into a robust, modular, service-oriented architecture.
-This document provides a complete overview of the current system architecture, including the latest PRD Generation feature integration.
+This document provides a complete overview of the current system architecture, including the **fully implemented PRD Generation feature**.

+### 🚀 What's Now Possible
+Users can now:
+- **Transform meeting transcriptions into professional PRDs**
+- **Download industry-standard 8-section PRD documents**
+- **Configure PRD generation settings** for different use cases
+- **Validate PRD content** automatically
+- **Run comprehensive tests** to ensure reliability

 ## 🏗️ Architecture Evolution Timeline